-History of Scouting Alumni & Friends
+History of the BSA Alumni Association

-In 2008, in preparation for the centennial celebration of the Boy Scouts of America, an alumni program was initiated under the auspices of the national development committee.
+- In 2008, in preparation for the centennial celebration of the Boy Scouts of America, an alumni program was initiated under the auspices of the national development committee.

 - In 2011, the first National Scouting Alumnus of the Year was bestowed upon Jack Coughlin of the Westchester Putnam Council for his contributions to the Eagle Scout Directory.
 This project is credited with locating over one million lost Eagle Scouts.